suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2020-03-17-meet-the-author-kate-bradley.md

 <a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2701196"><img src="/images/featured/featured-to-keep-you-safe.jpg" alt="To Keep You Safe" class="mw-40 {% include /c/img-float-right.html %}" /></a>

-It hasn’t happened for me yet... my paperback comes out in March 2020 [this interview was conducted in February].
+It hasn’t happened for me yet... my paperback comes out in March 2020 [we interviewed Kate in February!].
 The eBook is already out though, and to see people reading and reviewing my book online has felt both scary and exciting in equal measures.
 I think it might be an indescribable thrill to see it on a bookshelf...
 I will try not to tug on a sleeve of a random stranger and say – 'look!
 I wrote that!' but I cannot guarantee it.

 ## 3. For anyone who has not picked it up yet, can you give us a flavour of <cite>To Keep You Safe</cite>?